-Networking is even more important for cementing your position in an uncertain financial environment.
+Networking is even more important for cementing your position in an uncertain financial environment such as when the uncertain working environment caused by the COVID-19 catastrophe.
 By establishing a network you will have early information about key corporate decisions and informal feedback about the success of your own role.

 Be systematic about networking.
 Don’t fall into the trap of thinking that systematic networking is exploitive; if done well it is two-way sharing of information with others.
 Decide who is a good source of information for you.
 Who knows the ropes?
 Who can help you with answers to your questions?
 Who can point you in the right direction?
 Ask who are the unofficial opinion leaders – those who have the most influence apart from people in senior positions.
 Look externally as well as internally.